Bysby History, Family Crest & Coats of Arms

 Early Origins of the Bysby family

-Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.
+The surname Bysby was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.
 The name is derived from "the lands of Busby or Busbie in the parish of Carmunnock, Renfrewshire.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " CITATION[CLOSE]

 Early History of the Bysby family